EventStore/documentation/docs/tutorials/HTTP_Connector.md

 This is the bin URL you copied at the beginning of the tutorial after creating the bin at postb.in.
 Please note that you’ll need to add b/ before the unique bin id number, as illustrated in the example URL above.

 If you receive a 404 error, it could mean that your http endpoint has expired.
 Each bin expires after 30 minutes.
-If that is the case, create another bin and follow the steps to create and start another connector (with the new bin http endpoint and a new unique identifier), then continue to the next step.
+If that is the case, create another bin and follow the steps to create and start another connector (with the new bin HTTP endpoint and a new unique identifier), then continue to the next step.

 **6.2:** Scroll to the bottom of the page.
 If the data was transmitted successfully through the connector to the endpoint, you should see the details of the message.